Ukraine invasion opens faint, but once unthinkable, fissures between Putin and Russian oligarchs

 “I highly suspect the threat of sanctions is responsible for Mr. Abramovich’s interest in peace,” Firestone said.
 “I don’t care.
 We need to motivate more people like that.”

-Abramovich has not been been hit with sanctions so far.
+Abramovich has not been hit with sanctions so far.
 The financial penalties on Deripaska date back to 2016, when he was accused by the Treasury Department of being linked to Russian interference in the U.S. election, an allegation he has denied.
 But Fridman, an Alfa Group founder who is ranked among the 10 richest Russians in the world, was sanctioned on Monday by the European Union.

 The United States, the European Union and Britain have signaled that dozens of oligarchs and senior Russian officials are likely to be named as sanctions targets in the coming weeks.
 These are in addition to broader measures advanced over the weekend, including sanctions blocking Russian central bank access to billions of dollars in foreign reserves that sent the country’s currency tumbling.